 Also of interest is that Bedford has more people living here who work in computers and math than 95% of the places in the US.

-Bedford is a somewhat ethnically-diverse city.
+Bedford is a very ethnically-diverse city.
 The people who call Bedford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bedford residents report their race to be White, followed by Black or African-American.
 Bedford also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.69% of the city’s residents.
-Important ancestries of people in Bedford include English, Irish, Italian, and French .
+People of Hispanic or Latino origin account for 12.99% of the city’s residents.
+Important ancestries of people in Bedford include Irish, English, Italian, and French .

 The most common language spoken in Bedford is English.
 Other important languages spoken here include Spanish and Chinese.